julien-amar/hacking-journey/0x0A - Stack overflow/README.md

 ### Solution

-The solution is similar to the previous exercise, but we have to control what value we assign the variable `changeme` to.
+The solution is similar to the previous exercise, but we have to control the value we assign to the variable `changeme`.

 ```
 $ ./stack-one HELLO